-Painted in 1878, the waving flags are not it celebrating Bastille day but rather on June 30, 1878 , on the occasion of the national holiday for “peace and work”.
+Painted in 1878, the waving French flags are not celebrating Bastille day.
+Rather it marks June 30 1878, on the occasion of the national holiday for “peace and work”.

 This was a new holiday at the time, promoted by the French republican state after the humiliation of the defeat by Prussia in 1870.

 7. Self Portrait by Van Gogh

 Dutch painter Vincent van Gogh spent much of his life in France, specifically in Provence, and around Paris where his brother Theo lived with his family.

 The self-portrait is believed to have been painted in 1889 in Arles or St. Remy de Provence where Van Gogh spent a couple of years in a mental institution after cutting off his own ear.